 OUR VISION & MISSION

 Here at Hakoni House, we aim to promote localism and sustainability in all aspects of travel; whether it be hospitality, tourism or culinary arts.
 As the name Hakoni suggests, our family has been in the area for a long time, inheriting the 'Laz' language, culture and its traditions.
 So we put great emphasis on localism regarding our business practices.
 But we prefer to approach the concept of the 'local' from a progressive angle.
-Our vision is to bring the global and the local together to make space for everyone, including our guests, staff members and suppliers.
+Our vision is to bring the global and the local together to make space for everyone, including our guests, staff members, suppliers and fellow neighbours.

 We, as Hakoni, simply oppose this status quo.
 We believe in merging these two personalities together because in the end, they are both 'real,' and they affect and shape each other.
 We want our guests to dive into their travel selves and carry over whatever they can when they go back home to their routines.
 We hope to accomplish this by integrating our sustainability practices with your travel expectations.